joeynotjoe/joeynotjoe/README.md

-### 🌭🐸🏜️ Major sprout-head.
-I'm an amateur coder, with a special interest in audio and video tools.
-I like music, design, dogs, & vintage electronics.
+### 🌭 🐸 🏜️
+I'm a musician who loves to dabble in code.
+Coffee, code, vintage electronics, design, and digital organization are just a few things I really enjoy.

+Let's build something cool!